Kissing a Fool: Production

 In July 1997, Mili Avital was cast.

 Reception

 Kissing a Fool received mostly negative reviews from critics, earning a 29% rating on Rotten Tomatoes, based on 31 reviews.

 Box office

-The movie did not make as much profit as expected.
-The film's budget was US$19 million and the box office took in just US$4.107 million.
+The film's budget was US$19 million and the box office took in US$4.107 million.

 Soundtrack

 The Original Motion Picture Soundtrack was released on March 24, 1998, with music composed by Joseph Vitarelli.